-- Double Chocolate Chip Cookies
+- Chocolate Cookies

 - Carrot Cake Cookies

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
-Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
+Please give it a rating, leave a comment, or tag a photo @rhiansrecipes #rhiansrecipes on Instagram!
 Thank you.

-Vegan Gluten-Free Chocolate Chip Cookies:
+Vegan Gluten-Free Chocolate Chip Cookies

-- 90 g (1/2 cup) pitted dates soaked overnight in cold water or in hot water for 10 minutes
+- 175 g (1 cup) pitted dates soaked overnight in cold water or in hot water for 10 minutes

-- Pinch of salt
+- Pinch salt

-- 60 g (1/2 cup) ground almonds* (almond meal)
+- 120 g (1 cup) ground almonds (almond meal) *